Symptoms of cervical cancer

 - pain in the lower tummy or back.

 If you get symptoms between your regular cervical screening appointments, do not wait for your next appointment.
-Talk to your GP or practice nurse and get checked out.
+Talk to your GP or practice nurse and get the symptoms checked.
 These symptoms can be embarrassing, but your GP or practice nurse will understand.

 We understand that showing any symptoms of what could be cancer is worrying.
 The most important thing is to speak to your GP as soon as possible.
 We're also here if you need someone to talk to.
 You can: